WOAH-workshop/woah-workshop.github.io/cfp.md

 The workshop will accept three types of papers.
 1. **Academic Papers (long and short)**: Long papers of up to 8 pages, excluding references, and short papers of up to 4 pages, excluding references.
 Unlimited pages for references and appendices.
 Accepted papers will be given an additional page of content to address reviewer comments.
 Previously published papers cannot be accepted.
 2. **Non-Archival Submissions**: Up to 2 pages, excluding references, to summarise and showcase in-progress work and work published elsewhere.
 3. **Civil Society Reports**: Non-archival submissions, with a minimum of 2 pages and no upper limit.
 Can include work published elsewhere.

+ARR reviewed submission link: [https://docs.google.com/forms/d/e/1FAIpQLSdQuxtChqNC-Sv3O7OcPURbxLOMe49_OPcEMVhlgZAsA0V24A/viewform](https://docs.google.com/forms/d/e/1FAIpQLSdQuxtChqNC-Sv3O7OcPURbxLOMe49_OPcEMVhlgZAsA0V24A/viewform)

 # Format and styling